cyrex562/zeromq/notes.md

 * ZMQ_ZAP_DOMAIN: set domain for ZAP authentication
 * ZMQ_ZAP_ENFORCE_DOMAIN: set zap domain handling to strictly adhere to the RFC
 * ZMQ_TCP_ACCEPT_FILTER: assign filters to allow new TCP connections
-* ZMQ_IPC_FILTER_GID: assign group ID filters to allow new IPC connections
+* ZMQ_IPC_FILTER_GID: assign Group ID filters to allow new IPC connections
 * ZMQ_IPC_FILTER_PID: assign process ID filters to allow new IPC connections
 * ZMQ_IPC_FILTER_UID: assign user ID filters to allow new IPC connections
 * ZMQ_IPV4ONLY: use only IPV4 on the socket